BetterThanTomorrow/calva/docs/site/debugger.md

 Calva supports passing environment variables via `jacInEnv`.
 You can set that option inside VSCode `settings.json` file.

-You can configre global `settings.json` file or a project wide version.
+You can configre global `settings.json` file or a project wide version, inside `<project-root>/.vscode/settings.json`.

-I think it's best to put these options inside your project, inside `<project-root>/.vscode/settings.json`.
-This is because we don't know how the changes will impact other VSCode projects that start a JVM.
+Configuring the global option will impact all projects you work on using Calva, so be aware.
 See documentation for `settings.json` here: https://code.visualstudio.com/docs/getstarted/settings .

 The bellow snippet configures `JAVA_TOOL_OPTIONS` environment variable.
-This variable is read by the JVM and the configuration is applied accordingly.
+We configure slf4j-simple logging level via java system property (`-D`) and JVM specific options (`-X`).

 NOTE: You can of course pass other env variables here.